meenakshi-kushwaha/mmaqshiny/README.md

 3. Condensation Particle Counter 3007 (CPC)

-It is an alcohol based handheld instrument used to measure ultrafine particles.
+It is an alcohol based handheld instrument used to measure ultra-fine particles.
 It works on the optical detection principle, and operates at a flow rate of 0.7 LPM.The instrument detects and measures the particles in the size range of 10 nm to > 1 µm.
 More technical details of the instrument can be [found here.](https://www.tsi.com/condensation-particle-counter-3007/)

 4. LI-COR 850